 North Shore vs South of Fraser — Buyer Comparison Guide

-The North Shore and the South of Fraser are not interchangeable on any axis — they are two structurally different real-estate sub-regions that happen to sit in the same metro.
-The North Shore — the District of West Vancouver, the City of North Vancouver, and the District of North Vancouver, covered by 2 school districts (SD 44 + SD 45) — is a scarcity-premium market: limited new construction, the highest household-income tier in the Lower Mainland, an amenity bundle of mountains + Burrard Inlet + three ski hills, and no SkyTrain access.
-The South of Fraser — Surrey, the City and Township of Langley, Delta, White Rock, and Abbotsford, covered by 4 school districts (SD 36 + SD 35 + SD 37 + SD 34) — is a supply-growth market: active new-construction master-plans, the future Surrey-Langley SkyTrain extension reshaping the corridor in late 2029, larger flatter lots, and Highway 1 / Highway 99 access to the Fraser Valley.
-Same metro, different theses.
+The North Shore and the South of Fraser are two structurally different parts of the Lower Mainland, and buyers weigh them against each other when a relocation is open on geography.
+The North Shore — the District of West Vancouver, the City of North Vancouver, and the District of North Vancouver, covered by 2 school districts (SD 44 + SD 45) — is a scarcity-premium market: limited new construction, the highest household-income tier in the Lower Mainland, an amenity bundle of mountains, Burrard Inlet, and three ski hills, and no SkyTrain access.
+The South of Fraser — Surrey, the City and Township of Langley, Delta, White Rock, and Abbotsford, covered by 4 school districts (SD 36 + SD 35 + SD 37 + SD 34) — is a supply-growth market: active new-construction master-plans, the future Surrey-Langley SkyTrain extension opening in late 2029, larger flatter lots, and Highway 1 / Highway 99 access to the Fraser Valley.
+This page lays the two out side by side.

 Side-by-side — eight structural differences